6 Types Of Tantric Orgasm & How To Try Each One

 The big secret for this massage is edging, which is finding the edge of pleasure and teasing until the body responds by begging for more.
 Go slowly.
 Don't pressure yourself to get the end result.

-Once you just can't wait anymore, start by tracing the areolae with a feather-light touch until the nipples become erect.
+Once you just can't wait anymore, start by tracing the areola with a feather-light touch until the nipples become erect.
 Then, start gently pinching.

 When your body starts responding, continue to massage yourself while doing Kegels.
-(There are specific tantric massage practices you can learn.)
 Just keep drawing that energy up to the breasts.
 This makes a full circle of orgasmic energy in your whole body.

 How to have them:

 Using the techniques and touches that have worked best—that is, given you an orgasm in the past—practice "going for it" as soon as you've relaxed, just a little, from the first orgasm.